• slide

 English

-English is a multi-faceted subject with a range of specific skills.
+English is a multi-faceted subject with a range of specific knowledge and skills.
 This policy has been divided into sub-sections to clarify our approach to teaching and learning in this subject: